lpryszcz/htseq/doc/install.rst

    python setup.py build

 to compile HTSeq.
-If you get an error regarding the availability of a C compiler, you may need to set environment variables to point Python to the .
+If you get an error regarding the availability of a C compiler, you may need to set environment variables to point Python to it.
 The NumPy/SciPy installation instructions above cover this topic well and apply here, too, so simply do the same as you did to install NumPy.

 Once building has been successful, use::